Gawthrop

-Gawthrop is a hamlet in the South Lakeland district, in the county of Cumbria, England.
+Gawthrop is a hamlet in the civil parish of Dent, in the Westmorland and Furness district, in the ceremonial county of Cumbria, England.
 Historically part of the West Riding of Yorkshire, it lies within the Yorkshire Dales National Park.
+From 1974 to 2023 it was in South Lakeland district.
 It is near the River Dee and the village of Dent.